Atom Interferometer Tests of Dark Matter: Direct Detection with Atom Interferometers

 The visibility of an experiment, $V = e^{-s}$, is given by measuring the amplitude of the fringe.
 As explained above, the absolute phase cannot be measured -- instead a differential phase must be measured by comparing two measurements at different times or measurements of different atom interferometers on the same laser.
 DM scattering will affect \textit{both} of these observables.

-The decoherence factor will be directly related to the number of DM scattering events.
+The decoherence factor will be directly related to the number of DM scattering events and how its resolution (de Broglie wavelength) compares to the separation between the two interferometer modes.
 Let $R$ give the rate of dark matter scattering per target mass that leads to decoherence or phase shifts in the atom interferometer.
 Then, over a measurement time, $t_{\rm{exp}}$, the decoherence factor accumulated will be: